 Who can comment on a planning application?

 Anyone is entitled to comment on a planning application.
 When a planning application is received all immediate neighbours must be consulted or a site notice put up.
-Normally, only be those that are within the immediate vicinity of a proposal will be directly notified.
+Normally, only those neighbours that are within the immediate vicinity of a proposal will be directly notified.
 For some applications, particularly those of a nature which are likely to prove more controversial, some authorities will send out letters to a wider area.
 If you have not received such a letter, you can still comment as well as encouraging others to do so, particularly if they have not been directly consulted or are otherwise unaware of the application.

-Local planning authorities set out in detail how they consult the general public on planning applications within their Statement of Community Involvement (which can usually be found in the Local Plan section of your authority's website).
+Local planning authorities set out how they consult the general public on planning applications within their Statement of Community Involvement (which can usually be found in the Local Plan section of your authority's website).

 When do I have to make my comments by?

 A consultation letter or a site notice will specify a deadline by which comments should be submitted – and this will also usually be set out in the planning application pages on the authority’s website.
 Normally comments have to be made within 21 days of the consultation commencing.
 Most authorities will still take into account comments received after this deadline, but if you are unable to meet it you should contact the officer in the Planning Department dealing with the application and see if they will accept late comments.
 If you think there are good reasons for the deadline for comments to be extended, you can contact the case officer and ask if that would be possible.